psychemedia/middle-english-romances/gawain_ragnell_sovereignty.md

 Sir Walter argues, that Gower is here incorrect, since *Galahaut* or *Galahad* had no paramour.
 But Gower is perfectly accurate, and alludes to *Gallehault*, king of the *loingtaines isles* or *de oultre les marches*, whose mistress was Malchault, lady in attendance on queen Guenever, and by whose instrumentality the intrigue of Lancelot with her mistress was brought about.
 See the *Roman de Lancelot*, vol. i. ff. lxxxiii-v, edit.
 1513.
 Scott confounds this *Gallehault* with *Galaad*, the immaculate son of Lancelot, who accomplished the adventure of the Sangreal.
 ```

-A version of the verse in a rather more modern form appeared in Percy's *"Reliques of Ancient English Poetry"*, which was later widely reprinted.
+A version of the verse in a rather more modern form appeared in Percy's *"Reliques of Ancient English Poetry"*, which was widely quoted elsewhere.

 ```{admonition} From "Percy's Reliques of Ancient English Poetry", in "Tales of Wonder", 1801
 :class: dropdown